nymble-ai/cloud/README.md

 - 🔧 **Multiple Layouts** - Strips, matrices, and rings supported
 - 📊 **Performance Metrics** - FPS counter and connection status
 - 🌈 **Example Animations** - Rainbow, chase, plasma, and more
+- 🎪 **NEW: Animation Editor** - Write JS animations in browser, export to Arduino!

 ## Quick Start